pagopa-archive/io-onboarding-pa/README.md

 |----------------------------------------|-------------------------------------------|--------|
 | IO_ONBOARDING_PA_API_HOST              | The hostname of the APIs url              | string |
 | IO_ONBOARDING_PA_API_PORT              | The port for of APIs url                  | string |

+### Environment variables run-time injection

+The frontend container needs to adapt to different environments, reading at run-time environment variables values.
+For example, the application needs to know the address of the backend application.
+This is a non trivial task, since Javascript code runs on the client machine of the user executing the application, which prevents the application from directly reading the environment variables from the container.

+To overcome this limitation, an *env.sh* bash script is executed every time the frontend application container starts.
+The script reads the environment variables and produces an *env-config.js* file that is then automatically copied together with the rest of the files to be served by the webserver.
+The *index.html* file (in the *public* folder of this repository) links already to *env-config.js*, which is read every time the user opens the application in a browser.

+>**IMPORTANT**: The *env.sh* script reads and automatically injects in `env-config.js` all environment variables prefixed with *IO_ONBOARDING_PA*, for example *IO_ONBOARDING_PA_API_HOST*.

+To read the variable values inside the frontend application, use `window._env_.IO_ONBOARDING_PA_YOUR_VAR`.